thismieo/thismieo/README.md

 🎓 AI Engineering Student from Iraq 🇮🇶

-💙 The journey has just begun.
+💙 Dedicated to continuous learning and building with purpose.

 ---

-## 📚 Currently Learning
+## 📖 Learning

 - 🐍 Python
 - 📊 Data Analysis